sheamunion/snitching-on-sinatra/part2.md

 rake db:migrate
 ```

-You should see output similar to this:
+:mag: You should see output similar to this:

 ```bash
 == 1 CreateTodos: migrating ===================================================